Tenebrae (film): Later reception

-Tenebrae has since become regarded as among Argento's best films by many fans and critics, with some calling it his last great film.
+Tenebrae has since been regarded by many fans and critics as among Argento's best films, with some calling it his last great film.
 AllMovie refers to the film as "one of Dario Argento's best thrillers".
 In her 1994 book on the director, Broken Mirrors/Broken Minds: The Dark Dreams of Dario Argento, Maitland McDonagh maintains that Tenebrae is "in many respects ... the finest film that Argento has ever made."
 Richard Dyer, writing for the Directory of World Cinema: Italy, describes the film as a "tease", one which is "perhaps the apotheosis of one of the core pleasures of detective fiction: being outwitted, wrong-footed, led up the garden path".
 Dyer believes that the degree of lighting used in the film is unsurpassed.
 Ed Gonzalez of Slant Magazine said that Tenebrae "is a riveting defense of auteur theory, ripe with self-reflexive discourse and various moral conflicts.
 It's both a riveting horror film and an architect's worst nightmare."
 Keith Phipps of The A.V.
 Club noted "...
 Argento makes some points about the intersection of art, reality, and personality, but the director's stunning trademark setpieces, presented here in a fully restored version, provide the real reason to watch."
 Almar Haflidason, in a review for BBC Online, opined, "Sadistically beautiful and viciously exciting, welcome to true terror with Dario Argento's shockingly relentless Tenebrae."
 Tim Lucas in Video Watchdog said, "Though it is in some ways as artificial and deliberate as a De Palma thriller, Tenebrae contains more likeable characters, believable relationships, and more emphasis on the erotic than can be found in any other Argento film."
 Gordon Sullivan of DVD Verdict wrote, "Tenebre is a straight-up giallo in the old-school tradition.
 It may have been filmed in 1982, but it comes straight out of the '70s tradition.
-We've got all the usual suspects, including a writer for a main character, lots of killer-cam point of view, some crazily over the top kills, and approximately seventy-two twists before all is revealed ...
+We've got all the usual suspects, including a writer for a main character, lots of killer-cam point of view, some crazily over-the-top kills, and approximately seventy-two twists before all is revealed...
 For fans of Argento's earlier giallo, this is a must-see."